 - Mining of thermal coal and lignite coal as well as related businesses such as coal trading, infrastructure and transportation assets that are exclusively built for and dedicated to the handling and transportation of thermal coal and lignite coal - Oil and gas production (including Arctic offshore oil and gas exploration, oil sands and oil shales) and use for energy production - Dedicated infrastructure for oil and gas production, including offshore shipping assets (except for offshore service, supply and subsea assets) - Electricity production from fossil fuels with GHG emissions of >100g CO2/kWh except for flexible gas power plants that are contracted in national capacity markets with GHG emissions of max.
-450 g CO2/kWh - Electricity production from nuclear energy and related businesses including uranium mining and handling, manufacturing and recycling of nuclear fuel elements as well as nuclear waste handling and storage.
+450 g CO2/kWh - Electricity production from conventional, utility scale nuclear energy and related businesses including uranium mining and handling, manufacturing and recycling of nuclear fuel elements as well as nuclear waste handling and storage.
+However, HCOB is open to evaluate financings for future, new generation nuclear power plants if such projects use proven technology, have significantly reduced security and environmental risks and are aligned to EU Taxonomy.